 “Africa holds great potential for growth in intracontinental and global trade.
-These expectations require transportation and logistics infrastructure to realize, which is currently grossly inadequate.
+Realising these expectations requires transportation and logistics infrastructure, which is currently grossly inadequate.
 Efficient transportation infrastructure is critical to trade as it connects physical and human resources to locations where they create the most economic value”

 REUEL ANDREWS – Director, Transport Infrastructure